 This Counterpart information session was held at Women's Health Victoria on 18 February 2020.
 Kez Brown, a Radiation Therapist, and Naina Dhana, a Clinical Educator from Olivia Newton-John Cancer Wellness & Research Centre, discuss techniques used to deliver radiotherapy, the benefits and side effects of this treatment, as well as current and emerging trends.
 Hosted by Fiona McRae.

 This Counterpart information session was held at Women's Health Victoria on 17 February 2020.
 Experienced Naturopath Sandra Villella speaks about managing menopausal symptoms using diet, lifestyle changes, and natural therapies.
 Hosted by Fiona McRae.
-Here are some links to resources Sandra mentions in her presentation: • Australian Register of Naturopaths and Herbalists • Search for therapies (Go to Practitioners in the main menu to search by therapies.) • Find a practitioner • Menopause and herbs • Breakfast jar
+Here are some links to resources Sandra mentions in her presentation: • Australian Register of Naturopaths and Herbalists • Search for therapies (scroll down to search by therapy) • Find a practitioner • Menopause and herbs • Breakfast jar

 Dr. Amy Dennett